Inishbiggle: Description

 The main activities are sheep and cattle farming, fishing and winkle picking.
 Facilities on the island included a school and a post office, both now closed.

-Plans to build a cable-car link across the Bullsmouth Channel, one of the strongest currents in Europe separating the island from Achill had been under discussion since 1996, but have now been abandoned.
-Planning permission for the cablecar was denied by Mayo County Council on the grounds that "It would be visually obtrusive in an area of special scenic importance, that it would create traffic problems and that it would devalue houses in the vicinity."
+Plans to build a cable-car link across the Bullsmouth Channel, one of the strongest currents in Europe which separates the island from Achill, had been under discussion since 1996, but have now been abandoned.
+Planning permission for the cablecar was denied by Mayo County Council, on the grounds that, "It would be visually obtrusive in an area of special scenic importance, that it would create traffic problems and that it would devalue houses in the vicinity."

 Unpredictable currents in the channel during winter months can render the island inaccessible, even though the passage during fair weather is about ten minutes in the traditional boat, the currach.
 Emergency access is by helicopter.

 Demographics

 The table below reports data on Inishbiggle's population taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the Census of Ireland.

-At the end of 2023 the population had dropped to 8 people.
+In 2023 it was reported that the population dropped to 8.